alexandrengau/GaussianMixture_GAN/README.md

 ### About this project

 This project is the second homework assignment for the DataLab class of the IASD Master 2023/2024, at PSL Research University (Université PSL).
-The report can be viewed in the [report.pdf](report.pdf).
+The report can be viewed in the [report.pdf](report.pdf) file.
 It answers to the instructions given in the [assignment_2_slides_instructions.pdf](assignment_2_slides_instructions.pdf) file provided by the professors.

 The rest of the instructions can be found here :